How to Perform Competitive Analysis

 One could optimistically interpret this situation to be an opportunity for competitor Y by highlighting the fact that they offer services with no additional cost (or even make it seem like competitor X is dumb for giving away something when money should always come first).

-Alternatively, you would preserve your original approach and hope not too many people take competitor X up on their offer.
+Alternatively, you would preserve your original approach and hope that few people take competitor X up on their offer.

-The key is to know your competitor so you can always stay one step ahead of them.
+The key is to know your competitors so you can always stay one step ahead of them.
 Or at least keep an eye on what they’re doing so you can prepare for any sudden changes.
-With that in mind, here are 10 competitor analysis templates that will help you get started.
+With that in mind, here are 10 competitor analysis templates to help you get started.

 You can also use competitor analysis as a part of your internal training program to explain the importance and practice of competitor monitoring.
 Some competitor analysis templates you can use: